-The Annex seeks to compare the main account types and levels of segregation against the following risks:
+The below table seeks to compare the main account types and levels of segregation against the following risks:

 Risks used to compare each account type and level of segregation Explanation of risk Transit Risk Whether you are exposed to us at any point in the process of providing or receiving margin in respect of Client Transactions.
 Fellow Client Risk Whether assets provided to the CCP in respect of CCP Transactions related to you could be used to cover losses in CCP Transactions relating to another client.
 Liquidation Risk Whether, if the CCP Transactions and assets relating to them were to be ported, there is a risk that any non-cash assets would be liquidated into cash.
 If this were to happen, the value given to such assets by the CCP may differ from what you perceive to be the full value of the assets.
 Haircut Risk Whether the value of the assets that relate to CCP Transactions might be reduced or not increase by as much as you expect because the CCP applied a haircut that did not properly reflect the value of the asset.
 Risks used to compare each account type and level of segregation Explanation of risk Valuation Mutualisation Risk Whether the value of the assets that relate to CCP Transactions could be reduced or not increase by as much as you expect because the assets posted in relation to other clients' CCP Transactions have decreased in value.
 CCP Insolvency Risk Whether you are exposed to the insolvency or other failure of the CCP.

-Typical client account characteristics at the CCP level :
+Typical client account characteristics at the CCP level

-Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account Transit Risk Yes Yes Yes Fellow Client Risk Yes Yes No Liquidation Risk Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
+Net Omnibus Client Account Gross Omnibus Client Account Individual Client Account

+Transit Risk Yes Yes Yes

+Fellow Client Risk Yes Yes No

+Liquidation Risk Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
 Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).
 Yes (unless the CCP is able to port the assets recorded in the account or is able to transfer the assets to you without needing to liquidate some or all of them first).

-Haircut Risk Yes Yes Yes Valuation Mutualisation Risk Yes Yes No CCP Insolvency Risk Yes Yes Yes How likely it is There is a significant risk that porting will There is a significant risk that porting will If you have satisfied all of the CCP's and that porting will not be acheived in respect of positions and not be acheived in respect of positions and back-up clearing member's conditions, be achieved if we assets recorded in a net Omnibus Client assets recorded in a net Omnibus Client porting is more readily facilitated in the default?
+Haircut Risk Yes Yes Yes

+Valuation Mutualisation Risk Yes Yes No

+CCP Insolvency Risk Yes Yes Yes

+How likely it is that porting will be achieved if we There is a significant risk that porting will not be acheived in respect of positions and assets recorded in a net Omnibus Client There is a significant risk that porting will not be acheived in respect of positions and assets recorded in a net Omnibus Client If you have satisfied all of the CCP's and back-up clearing member's conditions, porting is more readily facilitated in the

+default?
 Account.
 Account. event of our default.